albar965/littlenavmap-manual/en/APPROACHES.md

 #### `Clear Selection`

 Clears all selected procedures.
-This will hide the procedures on the map and will also disconnect the flight plan from the initial fix if it was connected.
-The previously hidden flight plan legs will be shown again.
+This will hide the procedures on the map.

-#### `Show and Activate Legs`

-Switches from the tree view to a table view showing all legs of the selected procedure.
-This view allows highlighting of the currently flown procedure leg.

-#### `Return to Procedure Overview`

-Goes back from the leg view table to the tree view showing all procedures of an airport.

-#### `Attach Initial Fix to Flight Plan`
+#### `Insert into Flight Plan`

-Adds the initial fix of the currently selected procedure to the flight plan.
-This will hide all flight plan legs after the initial fix and will also allow to follow and activate all procedure legs.
-Remove this change with `Flight Plan Undo`
+Adds or replaces a procedure of the same type in the flight plan.
+If the procedure airport differs from departure or destination these will be replaced too.
+If the flight plan is empty the departure or destination airport are added to the flight plan as well.

 #### `Show on Map`

 Shows the selected procedure on the map.

-#### `Show Procedures`

-Show or hide procedures on the map.
-The flight plan is not affected by this.

-#### `Show Missed Approaches`

-Show or hide missed approaches on the map.
-Missed approach legs will only be activated \(magenta line\) if they are shown.